shaurgon/claude-meow-marketplace/README.md

 # MEOW Market

-Official Plugin Marketplace for Claude Code - curated collection of plugins for everyday work.
+Plugin Marketplace for Claude Code - my collection for everyday work.

 ## About